 Our business could be adversely affected by the effects of health pandemics or epidemics in regions where we have business operations, and we could experience significant disruptions in the operations of third-party manufacturers and distributors upon whom we rely.
-For example, sales and demand for Afrezza were previously adversely affected by the global COVID-19 pandemic, and a resurgence of the COVID-19 pandemic or future pandemics or epidemics could adversely affect the demand for and sales of our products in the future.
-Quarantines, shelter-in-place and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, related to COVID-19 or other infectious diseases, could impact personnel at third-party manufacturing facilities in the United States and other countries, or the availability or cost of materials, which would disrupt our supply chain.
-In particular, our contract manufacturers in China could be impacted by that country's recent policy of strict lockdowns in order to reduce the spread of disease.
+For example, sales and demand for Afrezza were adversely affected by the global COVID-19 pandemic, and future pandemics or epidemics could adversely affect the demand for and sales of our products in the future.
+Quarantines, shelter-in-place and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, related to infectious diseases, could impact personnel at third-party manufacturing facilities in the United States and other countries, or the availability or cost of materials, which would disrupt our supply chain.
+In addition, our contract manufacturers in China could be impacted by that country's recent policy of strict lockdowns in order to reduce the spread of disease.
 Disruptions in sales and demand for our products would be expected to occur:

-- if patients are physically quarantined or are unable or unwilling to visit healthcare providers, - if physicians restrict access to their facilities for a material period of time, - •if healthcare providers prioritize treatment of acute or communicable illnesses over chronic disease management, - if pharmacies are closed or suffering supply chain disruptions, - •if patients lose access to employer-sponsored health insurance due to periods of high unemployment, or
+- if patients are physically quarantined or are unable or unwilling to visit healthcare providers, - if physicians restrict access to their facilities for a material period of time, - if healthcare providers prioritize treatment of acute or communicable illnesses over chronic disease management, - if pharmacies are closed or suffering supply chain disruptions, - if patients lose access to employer-sponsored health insurance due to periods of high unemployment, or